pulumi/docs/pulumi-hugo/themes/default/content/case-studies/lykke.md

 Lykke originally built a monolithic stack with a wide variety of components.
 The engineering team wanted to adopt a serverless architecture and in April 2019, they decided to build a completely new infrastructure to support new applications - all without a dedicated ops team.
 To add to the complexity, the group needed to accurately model key parts of their infrastructure and create abstractions that would simplify scaling and make it accessible to both-back end and front-end engineers.
 This greenfield project was an exciting opportunity to select best-in-class solutions that worked well with their chosen cloud provider, AWS, and were compatible with their preferred engineering tools and frameworks -- React Native, .NET Core, and serverless architecture.

-## Solution: Pulumi Modern Infrastructure-as-Code and Cloud Best Practices
+## Solution: Pulumi Universal Infrastructure-as-Code and Cloud Best Practices

 Lykke engineering head Damian Hickey had been aware of Pulumi since the company launched in 2017 and decided to deploy the new infrastructure using [Pulumi's collection of libraries]({{< relref "/crosswalk/aws" >}}) that model AWS infrastructure patterns using well-architected best practices.
 This allowed him to design and manage infrastructure within his development team, rather than building a dedicated ops team.
 Pulumi's libraries also provided Lykke with built-in Well Architected patterns and best practices - helping the team move new applications into production faster.